jdurham2009/Lab-Configure-DNS-Windows/README.md

-# 🧠 Windows DNS Server Configuration Project
+#  Windows DNS Server Configuration Project

-## 📘 Overview
+##  Overview

 This project demonstrates the installation, configuration, and validation of a Domain Name System (DNS) server in a Windows Server environment.
 The implementation supports both **Forward Lookup Zones** and **Reverse Lookup Zones**, enabling hostname-to-IP and IP-to-hostname resolution.
 This configuration simulates core infrastructure typically deployed in enterprise network environments.

 ---

-## 🎯 Project Objectives
+##  Project Objectives

-- Deploy a functional Windows-based DNS server.
+- Deploy a DNS server in Windows Server 2019
 - Create and manage a primary **Forward Lookup Zone**.
 - Configure and verify a **Reverse Lookup Zone** for PTR record resolution.
 - Add DNS records (A and PTR) for internal host resolution.